padrinobook/padrinobook/chapters/hello_padrino.md

 ```

 Instead of writing `start`, we can also use the `s` alias.
-Now, fire up your browser with the URL <http://localhost:3000> and see the `Hello World` Greeting being printed.
+Now, fire up your browser with the URL <http://localhost:3000> and see the `Hello Padrino` greeting being printed.

 Congratulations, you've built your first Padrino app!